About the Django Software Foundation

 The Django Software Foundation would not be able to operate without the generous financial support of our corporate members.
 If you are interested in becoming a corporate member of the DSF, you can find out more on our corporate membership page

 Individual members are appointed to the Django Software Foundation in recognition of their contributions to the Django community.
-If you know of someone that you think should be a member, get in touch and the DSF will consider adding them.
+If you know of someone that you think should be a member, including yourself, please fill out this form and the DSF membership will enter them into consideration.

 Code of Conduct requirement

-The DSF will only financially support events which publish and adhere to a Code of Conduct.
+The DSF will only endorse or support events which publish and adhere to a suitable Code of Conduct.

 The DSF awards prizes to recognize the contributions of volunteers in the Django community.